Old Glory DC: Exhibition

 Old Glory played two preseason matches in January 2022.
 Both matches were held at the St. James Sports Complex, a series of indoor fields in Springfield, Virginia.

 Regular season

 Old Glory played eighteen matches in the regular season with two bye weeks.
 Their home matches were played at Segra Field in Leesburg, Virginia.
-Because the MLR's Eastern Conference has one team fewer than the Western Conference, Old Glory played the Toronto Arrows three times in the regular season, once at home and twice in Toronto.
+Because the MLR's Eastern Conference had one team fewer than the Western Conference, Old Glory played the Toronto Arrows three times in the regular season, once at home and twice in Toronto.

 2023 season

-Old Glory will play 16 games in the 2023 season.
-All 8 home games will be played at Segra Field.
+Old Glory played 16 games in the 2023 regular season.
+All eight home games were played at Segra Field.
+They advanced to the playoffs, defeating the Rugby New York Ironworkers to advance to the conference final, which they lost to the New England Free Jacks.